simoll/chapel/doc/chips/record-copies.rst

  * returning an outer variable
  * returning a ref argument

-In these cases, it would be legal to use a `copy` operation.
+In these cases, it would be legal to use a `copy` initialization.
 However, in some situations, the `copy` is unnecessary and oculd be removed by adding the `ref` or `const ref` return intent to the function.